 Information collected during your application process will only be used to determine your eligibility for paratransit service or to provide service.
-WTA keeps this information confidential.
+WTA keeps this information confidential within the limits of the law

-Once your application process is completed, WTA will let you know by mail (within 21 days) whether you are eligible for service.
-The letter will state your eligibility status as well as the date your eligibility will expire.
+Once your application process is completed, WTA will notify you within 21 days about your eligibility for services.
+This will include both your eligibility status and the date it will expire.

-If you disagree with your eligibility status, complete the appeals form you received with your eligibility letter.
-You can appeal WTA's determination within 60 days of receiving your notification letter.
+If you disagree with your eligibility status, you can appeal WTA's determination within 60 days of receiving your eligibility notification.